Oregon gunman fascinated by shootings, described as shy and awkward

 'TEMPER TANTRUMS'

 A photo posted on a MySpace profile belonging to someone named Chris Harper-Mercer showed a young man with a shaved head, dark-rimmed glasses and a serious expression.
-He was holding a long-barrelled gun.
+He was holding a long-barreled gun.

 Other images uploaded to the profile depicted balaclava-clad fighters toting assault rifles in the Irish Republican Army, a militant group that waged a violent campaign to drive the British from Northern Ireland.